Are Deep Learning Based Hybrid PDE Solvers Reliable? Why Training Paradigms and Update Strategies Matter: TRAINING PARADIGMS OF DL-HIM

 In the static framework, $\mathcal N_\theta$ is trained offline as a single-step solver on a precomputed dataset $\{(A_j, f_j, u_j^\star)\}_{j=1}^N$ with $u_j^\star = A_j^{-1}f_j$.
 To minimize the cost of generating reference solutions, the training is typically performed on coarse grids.
 The resolution-invariant nature of neural operators enables architectures like DeepONet and FNS to be subsequently deployed on finer grids during inference.

 A key limitation of static training is the distribution mismatch: the model is only trained on initial residuals $r^{(0)}=f$ but acts on evolved residuals $r^{(k)}$ produced by the hybrid iteration during inference.
+This mismatch arises during the iterative process: the spectral gap between the smoother and the neural operator dictates which error components stagnate.
+The persistence of these unresolved modes drives the continuous evolution of the residual, steadily shifting its distribution away from the initial training data.

 Since the static framework cannot expose the model to the true inference-stage distribution, the choice of the training objective becomes critical.
 We consider two primary families of loss functions in our assessment: